 Off-snow preparation includes:

-- seek advice from your physiotherapist on a specific ski/snowboard training program six weeks before you ski.
-Complete a specific muscle strength conditioning program to reduce muscle soreness and decrease the risk of injury.
+- seek advice from your physiotherapist on a specific ski or snowboard training program as early as possible before you ski.
+If possible, complete a 6 to12 week specific neuromuscular conditioning program to better prepare your body for the demands of skiing and snowboarding, and reduce the risk of injury.

 - incorporate drills that improve foot speed and coordination to improve reaction time.